WE-are-FPV/JeNo-3-3.5/README.md

 **Stack materials**

+> [!WARNING]
-`Attention: M2 screws are mentioned here because they are most commonly found in this format.
+> Attention: M2 screws are mentioned here because they are most commonly found in this format.
 However, some 20x20 stacks use M3 screws.
-In this case, you will need to enlarge the stack holes.`
+In this case, you will need to enlarge the stack holes.

 * If 25.5x25.5 AiO